Skip to main content

 The “Greenprint for the Future” was a plan to protect Pittsford’s farmland and ecological resources through the purchase of development rights by the Town.
 In 1996, more than 2,000 acres of open space were purchased, preserving two-thirds of the remaining farmland in the Town at that time.

-In 2021 we commemorate the 25th anniversary of Pittsford’s “Greenprint for the Future.”
+In 2021 we commemorated the 25th anniversary of Pittsford’s “Greenprint for the Future.”
 Through this forward-looking program, unique for its time, the Town purchased development rights to significant expanses of open countryside, thereby preserving two-thirds of the then-remaining farmland in the Town – over 2,000 acres of open space in Pittsford, preserving all of this land from development.
-We'll be adding information here throughout the year - be sure to check back often!
+We've created this web page to give you a history of our Greenprint and to highlight our Greenprint farms.
+Be sure to check out our Greenprint 25th anniversary self-guided tour – you can take a drive through our beautiful farmlands and visit our Pittsford farms!

 Greenprint 25: Spotlight on local farmer Mark Greene and Hopkins Farm